 Conversion Rights.
 None prior to Stockholder Approval.
 After Stockholder Approval, at the option of the holder(s) thereof, each share of Series B Convertible Preferred Stock is convertible into a number of shares of common stock of the Company as equals the Conversion Rate.
-The "Conversion Rate" initially was 0.685 (or 685,000 shares in aggregate, which would represent 40% of the Company's then outstanding shares of common stock), as equitably adjusted, as applicable for stock splits and recapitalizations; provided that if at any time after the original issuance date of the Series B Convertible Preferred Stock and prior to the Stockholder Approval Date, the Company actually issued any additional shares of common stock of the Company (each a "Dilutive Issuance"), the Conversion Rate was to be increased to a value equal to (x)(i) the total outstanding shares of common stock ("Total Outstanding Shares") on the date immediately following such Dilutive Issuance, divided by (i) 60%, minus (iii) the Total Outstanding Shares on the date immediately following such Dilutive Issuance, divided by (ii) 60%, minus (iii) the Total Outstanding Shares on stock splits and recapitalizations (each a "Dilutive Adjustment"); provided that in no event will the Conversion Rate be greater than ten.
-On the Stockholder Approval Date, the Conversion Rate was fixed at 1.318 or 1,318,000 total shares of common stock.
+The "Conversion Rate" initially was 0.685 (or 685,000 shares in aggregate, which would represent 40% of the Company's then outstanding shares of common stock), as equitably adjusted, as applicable for stock splits and recapitalizations; provided that if at any time after the original issuance date of the Series B Convertible Preferred Stock and prior to the Stockholder Approval Date, the Company actually issued any additional shares of common stock of the Company (each a "Dilutive Issuance"), the Conversion Rate was to be increased to a value equal to (x) (i) the total outstanding shares of common stock ("Total Outstanding Shares") on the date immediately following such Dilutive Issuance, divided by (ji) 60%, minus (iii) the Total Outstanding Shares on the date immediately following such Dilutive Issuance, divided by (y) 1,000,000, rounded to the thousands place, as equitably adjusted, as applicable for stock splits and recapitalizations (each a "Dilutive Adjustment"); provided that in no event will the Conversion Rate was fixed at 1.318 or 1,318,000 total shares of common stock.